Flyover (Apple Maps): Security concerns

 In 2013, the Norwegian government denied a request by Apple to add Flyover to Oslo, the Norwegian capital, citing security concerns arising from the amount of detail given to buildings, information which could potentially be used to facilitate and carry out terrorist attacks. Øyvind Mandt, who worked for the National Security Authority, stated that "We do not want it [Flyover] to be shot with such a high degree of precision that it could be used to identify areas that require special shielding."
 Concern was specifically elicited regarding the capturing of government and military buildings, where outside photography is normally not permitted, alongside increased security inside and around government buildings, primarily in response to the 2011 Norway attacks.
-Another spokesperson for the National Security Authority claimed that the level of detail used to collect data exceeded the amount allowed in particular areas of Oslo.
+Another spokesperson for the National Security Authority claimed that the level of detail used by Apple to collect data exceeded the amount allowed in particular areas of Oslo.

 The decision was met with criticism from Fabian Stang, then mayor of Oslo, who called for the Norwegian government to allow Apple to add the feature, citing the possibility of increased tourism from the addition, also stating that Apple had already been permitted to conduct aerial surveys in "all Western capitals."
 A spokesperson for the National Security Authority of Norway stated that obtaining the needed imagery from a "Norwegian supplier" or from the Norwegian Mapping Authority could potentially assist Apple in adding the feature, as said companies are required to produce their imagery in a lower resolution.
 The US embassy in Norway also stated its support for Apple in adding the feature.
 Outside of Apple, other companies including Nokia were permitted to survey Oslo for 3D imagery.

 Flyover was eventually added to Oslo in late 2023, 11 years after the initial incident.
 Similar security concerns may have also prevented Apple from adding Flyover to other potentially sensitive areas, including Washington D.C., among others.